-The General Fund adopted budget includes approximately \$100 million in expenditures to cover the cost of a 2.5% salary increase, which was approved by the Board on January 31, 2006.
-See "DISTRICT FINANCIAL INFORMATION-Collective Bargaining."
+The General Fund adopted budget includes approximately \$100 million in expenditures to cover the cost of a 2.5% salary increase for nearly all employees, reflecting the tentative agreement between the District and United Teachers of Los Angeles (the "UTLA").
+The employee health benefit package will also increase by 1% under the tentative agreement.
+See "DISTRICT GENERAL INFORMATION- Collective Bargaining."